 Let’s look at how you both feel after Sofa Scenario 1:

 You are frustrated, angry, concerned that you’re losing control, and worried that he won’t respond in an emergency.
 He feels hurt, squelched, misunderstood, and angry.
 He thinks the sofa is more important to you than he is, he resents his sister, and he wants you to leave him alone.
 Worst of all, he learns nothing positive.

-Now let’s try the Sofa Scenario again, using bi-empathic vision:
+Now let’s try the Sofa Scenario again, using bi-empathic vision as communication:

 You might say, “Jumping on the sofa is sooo fun!
 I love to jump – but jumping hurts the sofa and it might hurt you.
 Let’s go jump on an old pillow!”
 (You scoop him up, or take him by the hand, put an old pillow on the floor, and jump together, giggling.)